Marker Logo

 Topics.
 This historical marker is listed in these topic lists: Industry & CommerceSports.

 Location.
 36° 31.832′ N, 85° 50.806′ W. Marker is in Red Boiling Springs, Tennessee, in Macon County.
-Marker is on East Main Street (Tennessee Route 151) west of Oak Grove Road, on the right when traveling west.
+It is on East Main Street (Tennessee Route 151) west of Oak Grove Road, on the right when traveling west.
 Touch for map.
 Marker is at or near this postal address: 320 Church St, Red Boiling Springs TN 37150, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Armour's Hotel Bed and Breakfast (within shouting distance of this marker); Chitwoods Grocery Store (within shouting distance of this marker); Reeves Grocery Store (within shouting distance of this marker); Hudson's General Store (within shouting distance of this marker); Leslie Bath House (about 400 feet away, measured in a direct line); Sampson's Light Housekeeping (about 500 feet away); Red Boiling Springs (about 500 feet away); Nixon Boarding House and the Whitley Boarding House (about 500 feet away).
+At least 8 other markers are within walking distance of this marker: Armour's Hotel Bed and Breakfast (within shouting distance of this marker); Chitwoods Grocery Store (within shouting distance of this marker); Reeves Grocery Store (within shouting distance of this marker); Hudson's General Store (within shouting distance of this marker); Leslie Bath House (about 400 feet away, measured in a direct line); Sampson's Light Housekeeping (about 500 feet away); Red Boiling Springs (about 500 feet away); Nixon Boarding House and the Whitley Boarding House (about 500 feet away).
 Touch for a list and map of all markers in Red Boiling Springs.

 Paid Advertisement